MJ (Marvel Cinematic Universe): Multiversal invasion

-MJ is immediately surrounded by people asking her if she is Spider-Man's girlfriend, but is picked up by Parker and swung back to Parker's apartment where she meets Parker's aunt May.
-She is eventually interrogated and taken to custody by the Department of Damage Control along with May, Parker, and Leeds.
-MJ, Parker, and Leeds then become infamous, resulting in all their college applications being rejected.
+MJ is immediately surrounded by people asking her if she is Spider-Man's girlfriend, but is picked up by Peter and swung back to his apartment, where she meets Peter's aunt May.
+She is eventually interrogated and taken to custody by the Department of Damage Control.
+MJ, Peter, and Ned then become infamous, resulting in all their college applications being rejected.

-She and Leeds are found by Stephen Strange and brought to the New York Sanctum to help Parker track down individuals from alternate universes who were brought to theirs after a spell went wrong.
-She and Leeds are instructed by Parker to keep watch over Strange's mystical box as he tries to help the individuals be cured of their villainous traits.
-At Leeds' grandmother's house, MJ encourages Leeds to use Strange's sling ring to try and locate Parker but instead a portal is opened with an alternate version of Parker (later code-named "Peter-Three") and another one (later code-named "Peter-Two") coming through.
-MJ and Leeds go to Midtown's rooftop and comfort an emotional Parker.
+MJ and Ned are found by Stephen Strange and brought to the New York Sanctum to help Peter track down individuals from alternate universes who were brought to theirs after a spell went wrong.
+They are instructed by Peter to keep watch over Strange's mystical box as he tries to help the individuals be cured of their villainous traits.
+At Ned's grandmother's house, MJ encourages Ned to use Strange's sling ring to try to locate Peter.
+Ned successfully opens a portal, but the two are instead met with an alternate version of Peter (later dubbed "Peter-Three").
+Ned tries again, only to locate another alternate version of Peter (later dubbed "Peter-Two").
+MJ and Ned go to Midtown's rooftop and comfort Peter, who had just witnessed the Green Goblin kill May.
 They then introduce him to his two variants, who provide advice, and join them in Midtown's laboratory.

-MJ and Leeds are attacked by Lizard after Leeds is unable to close the portal from Midtown to the Statue of Liberty, although Parker comes to their aid.
-MJ and Leeds escape onto the Statue and after Leeds opens another portal, witness Strange walking out.
-MJ falls off of the statue after a pumpkin bomb from Osborn detonates on the mystical box, destabilizing the spell once more and threatening the fabric of reality.
-Parker tries to save her but is whisked away by Osborn.
-She is then saved by Peter-Three.
-She and Leeds are told by Parker that Strange would recast the spell on his request to erase him from everyone's memory in order to send the universe-displaced back.
-MJ confesses her love for Parker and kiss passionately before the spell takes effect.
+MJ and Ned are attacked by Lizard after Ned is unable to close the portal from Midtown to the Statue of Liberty, although Peter comes to their aid.
+MJ and Ned escape onto the Statue and Ned opens another portal, this time leading them to Strange.
+MJ falls off of the statue after a pumpkin bomb from the Goblin detonates on the mystical box, destabilizing the spell once more and threatening the fabric of reality.
+Peter tries to save her but is whisked away by the Goblin, and Peter-Three, who lost his own girlfriend, Gwen Stacy, in a similar manner, takes notice and saves her.
+Peter tells MJ and Ned that Strange would recast the spell on his request to erase him from everyone's memory in order to send the multiversal visitors back home.
+MJ confesses her love for Parker and they kiss passionately before the spell takes effect.

-Weeks later, MJ greets Leeds at her shop, both having been accepted into MIT, and meets Parker, who considers reintroducing himself, but ultimately decides against it.
+Weeks later, MJ greets Ned at her shop, both having been accepted into MIT, and meets Peter, who considers reintroducing himself, but ultimately decides against it, wishing to not involve her and Ned in his life again to protect them from harm.